andreas-taranetz/react-intro/pages/04-jsx.md

 layout: section
 ---

-# What if there's a better way?
+# What if there's a better way to write components?

 ---